 Jet can transfer content within the same company or between companies using on-premises file storage from any vendor.
 Future releases will also support file movement to and from AWS and Azure cloud storage.

 Deployment steps are performed through the Jet interface, which is accessible through any web browser.
-Before using Jet to transfer files between locations, you must install a Signiant Server on both source and destination endpoints.
+Before using Jet to transfer files between locations, you must install Signiant SDCX Server software on both source and destination endpoints.

-At each location that serves as a file transfer source or destination, you must download and install Signiant Server.
+At each location that serves as a file transfer source or destination, you must download and install Signiant SDCX Server software.

-Once installed, Signiant Servers provide accelerated transport functionality and secure communication with the cloud for control and reporting purposes.
-Signiant Servers run on Linux and Windows.
+Once installed, SDCX Servers provide accelerated transport functionality and secure communication with the cloud for control and reporting purposes.
+Signiant SDCX Servers run on Linux and Windows.

 A route is a connection between two endpoints that allows the endpoints to exchange files.
 Each route requires the installation of two connector tokens, one at each end of the route.
 Each route can support an unlimited number of jobs.

-After establishing endpoints, you can create a job that uses the route created between Signiant Servers.
+After establishing endpoints, you can create a job that uses the route created between SDCX Servers.
 A job specifies rules regarding the files to transfer and when to transfer them.

 Jet is available for the following operating systems: